cdk-patterns/serverless/polly/README.md

 ## What is Included In This Pattern?

-After deployment you will have an API Gateway HTTP API configured where all traffic points to a Lambda Function that calls the Polly service.
+After deployment you will have an API Gateway HTTP API configured where all traffic points to a Lambda Function that calls the Polly/Translate service.

 ### API Gateway HTTP API
 This is setup with basic settings where all traffic is routed to our Lambda Function